Dawei Liang

 The University of Manchester, UK 2015 – 2017

 B.Eng.
-Electrical and Electronic Engineering
+(Dual-degree Program) Electrical and Electronic Engineering

 Advisors: Dr. Jovica Milanovic, Dr. Alex Casson

-North China Electric Power University, China 2013 – 2015
+North China Electric Power University, China 2013 – 2017

 B.Eng.
-Electrical Engineering
+(Dual-degree Program) Electrical Engineering

 Advisor: Dr. Yan Xu